rism-digital/muscat-guidelines/default/en/source_730.md

 - Standardized title: Consola amato bene
 - Additional title: Una cosa rara [plus **Inserts** in **Subheading (730 $k)**]

-This field can also be used for titles of periodicals or series.

-##### Examples

-- Oeuvres Complets de Piano
-- Molenaar's Muziekuitgaven voor Harmonie- en Fanfare-orkesten
-- Nouveau Mercure galant, mai 1679
-- The Lady's Magazine, Aug., 1784

 #### Arrangement statement (730 $o)